-There are no limitations on services up to the annual
+There are no limitations on services up to the annual allowance.
+Any unused

-Services that are covered for you What you must pay when you get these services Dental Services (Preventive and Comprehensive) (continued) dentist office to pay for any non-cosmetic dental procedure, including: allowance.
-Any unused dollars will expire at the end of the calendar year.
-Any costs that you pay for dental care (that are not covered by Medicare) do not count towards your maximum out-of-pocket.
+Services that are covered for you What you must pay when you get these services X-rays Fillings Simple extractions Scaling Root planning Dentures Bridges Crowns Root canals Implants Composite fillings Fluoride treatment Any costs that you pay for dental care (that are not covered by Medicare) do not count towards your maximum out-of-pocket.
 Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow- up treatment and/or referrals.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.
 Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.

-Diabetes self-management training, diabetic services, and supplies

-For all people who have diabetes (insulin and non-insulin users).
-Covered services include:
+There is no coinsurance, copayment, or deductible for Medicare covered diabetes screening tests.
+Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Prior Authorization required.
+Supplies to Monitor Blood Glucose (test strips, lancet devices, lancets, control solutions):